Biomedical Laboratory Sciences

 In International Project 1 students will learn to work in the lab in an international setting.

-This project stimulates the student in his/her professional development where internationalization/diversity is a must.
-In addition, the student is stimulated to develop his/her English/French communication skills.
+This project stimulates the student in their professional development where internationalization/diversity is a must.
+In addition, the student is stimulated to develop their English/French communication skills.

 The aim of this OLOD is to teach the student knowledge and English and/or French jargon about relevant biomedical analyses and techniques such as POCT, haematologic analysis and PCR.
 For IP1, there is an five-day exchange with HELHa in Charleroi.